-- Taxable profit in the year the shock occurs - Taxable profit in the calendar years prior to the year in which the shock occurs ("carry back") - Deferred tax liability on the Solvency II balance sheet - Expected taxable profits after shock ("carry forward")
+- Taxable profit in the year the shock occurs. - Taxable profit in the calendar years prior to the year in which the shock occurs ("carry back"). - Deferred tax liability on the Solvency II balance sheet. - Expected taxable profits after shock ("carry forward").

-Our Basic SCR (or pre-tax SCR) was reduced by €70 million as at 31 December 2023 (2022: €62 million) which is capped at the value of the Deferred Tax Liability recognised for Solvency II reporting purposes.
-The Deferred Tax Liability arises as a consequence of the change in reporting basis from IFRS to Solvency II.
+Our Basic SCR (or pre-tax SCR) was reduced by €73 million as at 31 December 2024 (2023: €70 million) which is capped at the value of the Deferred Tax Liability recognised for Solvency II reporting purposes.
+The Deferred Tax Liability arises because of the change in reporting basis from IFRS to Solvency II.

-We have not recognised any deferred tax assets for the purposes of reporting under Solvency II as at 31 December 2023 (2022: Nil).
+We have not recognised any deferred tax assets for the purposes of reporting under Solvency II as at 31 December 2024 (2023: Nil).